headshot of Thomas J. Brock, CFA, CPA

 Distribution Guidelines

-Per the IRS, a qualified Roth IRA distribution, also known as a withdrawal, is one that is made at least five years since the account was established and one that happens either on or after the day the account owner reaches age 59 1/2.
+Per the IRS, a qualified Roth IRA distribution (also known as a withdrawal) is one that is made at least five years after the account was established and on or after the day the account holder reaches age 59 ½.
 If these conditions are met, all withdrawals are exempt from income tax.

 Note:

-Early withdrawal of earnings is permitted in certain circumstances and for certain expenses only, which may include, but is not limited to, the first-time purchase of a home, medical bills and higher-education expenses.
+Early withdrawal of earnings is permitted in certain circumstances and for certain expenses, which may include, but are not limited to, the first-time purchase of a home, medical bills and higher-education expenses.

 Investment Options

 Roth IRAs can hold a wide variety of assets, including stocks, bonds, alternative investments, cash and fund-style vehicles that contain various combinations of assets.
-As a result, you can implement a Roth IRA to achieve virtually any investment objective, whether your goals are for preserving capital, growth, income or a balance of growth and income.
+As a result, you can implement a Roth IRA to achieve virtually any investment objective, such as preserving capital, growing your assets and/or generating income.

-While you have flexibility with some assets in a Roth IRA, the IRS specifically prohibits investments in life insurance contracts, collectibles and certain derivative instruments.
+While you have extensive flexibility with regard to holding assets in a Roth IRA, the IRS prohibits investments in life insurance contracts, collectibles and certain derivative instruments.
 Further, if you want to put gold or cryptocurrency inside a Roth IRA, you’ll have to open an account specifically designed to house those assets.

-Roth IRAs have more advantages than disadvantages, and you can avoid the disadvantages for the most part through careful planning and financial discipline.
+Roth IRAs have more advantages than disadvantages, and you can largely avoid the disadvantages through careful planning and financial discipline.
 For kids, the advantages of a Roth IRA are even greater than they are for adults.
 Given kids’ long investment horizons, they are uniquely positioned to fully capitalize on decades of tax-exempt, compound growth.
-With the Roth IRA calculator, you can get an idea of how much your earnings can grow if you start making contributions at a young age.
+With the Roth IRA calculator, you can get an idea of how much your child’s earnings can grow, if they start making contributions at a young age.

 The table below offers a fairly comprehensive outline of the pros and cons associated with custodial Roth IRAs.